kubecolor/kubecolor/README.md

 | ------             | -----------
 | `dark` *(default)* | For when your terminal's background is dark.
 | `light`            | For when your terminal's background is light/bright.
+| `pre-0.0.21-dark`  | Original dark color scheme used before v0.0.21, as well as in the predecessor's ([hidetatz/kubecolor](https://github.com/hidetatz/kubecolor)) version.
+| `pre-0.0.21-light` | Original light color scheme used before v0.0.21, as well as in the predecessor's ([hidetatz/kubecolor](https://github.com/hidetatz/kubecolor)) version.

 Selecting preset can be done via the `KUBECOLOR_PRESET` environment variable, like so: